atom-haskell-archive/haskell-ghc-mod/README.md

 You can create `.haskell-ghc-mod.json` file in project root (i.e. directory containing a `*.cabal` file, or -- in case of plain projects -- Atom's project root directory).

+`.haskell-ghc-mod.json` from Atom project root will also be honored, if it exists, with lower priority.

 You can also create a global config file in `${ATOM_CONFIG_DIR}/haskell-ghc-mod.json`. `${ATOM_CONFIG_DIR}` is usually `${HOME}/.atom`, but you can check it's path by running `atom.getConfigDirPath()` in Atom's developer console (View → Developer → Toggle Developer Tools → Console).

 Config file is a JSON file with the following fields: